 Code minification and compression are both best practices for page speed optimization.

-Minification removes unnecessary elements from code files like comments, whitespace, and line breaks.
+Often used interchangeably, minify JS (or minimize JS) removes unnecessary elements from code files like comments, whitespace, and line breaks.

 On the other hand, compression rewrites the files’ binary code, using fewer bits than the original.
 This is done by applying different compression algorithms.

 Along with minimize CSS and minimize HTML, these are great techniques to speed up code parsing.